Skip to main content

 Supported languages

-Security controls apply to Java, .NET Framework, and .NET Core languages only.
+Security controls for input validators and sanitizers apply to Java, .NET Framework, and .NET Core languages only.

 Security control example